jmarucha/lsystem-rs/README.md

 The renderer uses:
 - Vertex shaders for dynamic point positioning and animation
 - Line rendering to visualize tree branches
-- Rudimentary temporal anti-aliasing for smoother visuals (enable for still images, otherwise it sucks)
+- Rudimentary temporal anti-aliasing for smoother visuals (enable only for still images, otherwise it sucks)

-It's a rather primitive pipeline, and TAA has no motion conservation, so it's basically camera shake with PS2-style blur
+It's a rather primitive pipeline, and TAA has no motion conservation, so it's basically camera shake with PS2-style blur.

 ## Optimization Notes